ele-l10n-cjk/wingpanel-indicator-inputmethod/README.md

 # Wingpanel Input Method Indicator

+> ### This Component Has Been Deprecated
+> The functions provided in this Indicator were merged into the official Keyboard Indicator.
+It now shows both xkb layouts and input method engines.

 ![Screenshot](data/screenshot.png?raw=true)

 Wingpanel Input Method Indicator is an additional Indicator for [Wingpanel](https://github.com/elementary/wingpanel) that allows you to choose current input method engine, which should be useful when you'd like to type Chinese, Japanese, and Korean.